05 October 2013

 World AIDS Day Breakfast

-Over thirty years ago the first cases of human immunodeficiency virus (HIV) garnered the world's attention.
-Since then, over 600,000 Americans have lost their lives to AIDS and more than 56,000 people in the United States become infected with HIV each year.
-Currently, there are more than 1.1 million Americans living with HIV.
-Moreover, almost half of all Americans know someone living with HIV.
+Over thirty years ago the first cases of Human Immunodeficiency Virus (HIV) garnered the world’s attention.
+Since then, more than 630,000 Americans have lost their lives to AIDS and more than 56,000 people in the United States become infected with HIV each year.
+Currently, there are more than 1.1 million Americans living with HIV, and almost half of all Americans know someone living with HIV.
 In King County alone there are an estimated 7,500 men and women living with HIV/AIDS.

-Each person can make a difference, yet when we band together we can make the strongest impact.
-That is why FIVE of Seattle's preeminent non-profit AIDS services providers have joined together in a powerful collaboration: the 10th Annual World AIDS Day Breakfast.
-The largest benefit of its kind in the Northwest, the breakfast is a fundraiser for Rosehedge/Multifaith Works, Gay City Health Project, Seattle Counseling Service, Inspire Youth Project, and Lifelong AIDS Alliance, who work together to provide crucial HIV prevention, education, support and care in the Seattle area.
+The services of the four agencies partnering to present this year’s breakfast, provided collaboratively over many years, have been instrumental in achieving these exceptional results.
+Clearly, when we band together we can make the strongest impact.
+That is why FOUR of Seattle's preeminent non-profit AIDS services providers have joined together in a powerful collaboration: the 11th Annual World AIDS Day Breakfast.
+The largest benefit of its kind in the Northwest, the breakfast is a fundraiser for Gay City Health Project, Seattle Counseling Service, Inspire Youth Project, and Center for Multicultural Health, who work together to provide crucial HIV prevention, education, support and care in the Seattle area.